jjenkov/undertow-examples/README.md

 # undertow-examples
-Examples of using the Undertow Java web server
+Examples of using the Undertow Java web server - the web server used inside the JBoss Wildfly application server.

 ## Undertow Tutorial
 The examples in this repository are matching the Undertow tutorial found here: